Uterus: Malformations

 Uterine malformations are mainly congenital malformations, and include uterus didelphys, bicornuate uterus and septate uterus.
 Congenital absence of the uterus is known as Müllerian agenesis.

 Surgery

-A hysterectomy is the surgical removal of the uterus which may be carried out for a number of reasons including the ridding of tumours both benign and malignant.
+A hysterectomy is the surgical removal of the uterus, which may be carried out for a number of reasons including the ridding of tumours both benign and malignant.
 A complete hysterectomy involves the removal of the body, fundus, and cervix of the uterus.
 A partial hysterectomy may just involve the removal of the uterine body while leaving the cervix intact.
 It is the most commonly performed gynecological surgical procedure.

+Transplants

+Uterus transplantations have been successfully carried out in a number of countries.
+The transplant is intended to be temporary – recipients will have to undergo a hysterectomy after one or two successful pregnancies.
+This is done to avoid the need to take immunosuppressive drugs for life with a consequent increased risk of infection.

+The procedure remains the last resort: it is as of 2023, a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons in select centres, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
+Some ethics specialists consider the risks to a live donor too great, and some find the entire procedure ethically questionable, especially since the transplant is not a life-saving procedure.